 Thunder Make Roster Moves

-Glens Falls, NY - The Adirondack Thunder, proud ECHL affiliate of the New Jersey Devils, announced a pair of roster moves today.
-Forward Stephan Hrehoriak has signed a standard player contract with the Thunder and has joined the team in advance of tomorrow's game.
-In addition, forward Stathis Soumelidis was released from his standard player contract.
+Glens Falls, NY - The Adirondack Thunder, proud ECHL affiliate of the NHL's New Jersey Devils, have announced a trio of roster moves.
+Goaltender Drew Fielding has been released from his PTO with the AHL's Hartford Wolf Pack and has rejoined the team in advance of tomorrow's game in Brampton.
+In addition, defensemen Desmond Bergin has signed a PTO with Hartford, while defenseman Mathieu Brodeur has signed a PTO with the AHL's Utica Comets.

-Hrehoriak, 24, joins the Thunder from the SPHL's Huntsville Havoc, where he amassed 12 points (7-5-12) from 15 games played.
-Hrehoriak also appeared in 22 games with the SPHL's Pensicola Ice Flyers, where he collected 19 points (10-9-19) before he was traded to Huntsville in January.
-Prior to beginning his professional career, Hrehoriak skated in four seasons with Mercyhurst University, where he picked up 26 points (14-12-26) from 112 career games played.
+Fielding, 27, leads the Thunder this season with 23 appearances and has posted a 12-8-1 record.
+On the season, Fielding has amassed a .889 save percentage, in addition to a 3.44 goals against average and two shutouts.
+The Burlington, ONT native is Adirondack's all-time leader with 29 victories and has posted a .896 save percentage in 61 career games with the Thunder.
+Fielding has earned three AHL recalls during his professional career and has served as a backup goaltender with Hartford, Providence and Toronto.

-The Thunder are back in action tomorrow evening as they host the Brampton Beast at 7:00 p.m.
-Tomorrow's game is a T-Shirt giveaway, presented by Streamlined Graphics, and $1 beer night.
-Visit ECHLThunder.com or call 518-480-3355 x1 for tickets to upcoming Thunder home games.
+Bergin, 25, leads all Adirondack defensemen this season with 10 goals and 32 points from 45 games played.
+The 5-11 blueliner is tied for sixth in the ECHL in goals by a blueliner and is tied for tenth in total points by a defenseman.
+In 105 career ECHL games with Adirondack and Greenville, Bergin has amassed 58 total points (17-41-58), in addition to one assist from five Kelly Cup Playoff contests.
+Bergin heads to Hartford for the second time this season after he made his AHL debut earlier this month against the Syracuse Crunch.

 • Discuss this story on the ECHL message board...